EdjeElectronics/TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi/README.md

 ## Step 3.
 Run TensorFlow Lite Models!
 There are four Python scripts to run the TensorFlow Lite object detection model on an image, video, web stream, or webcam feed: [TFLite_detection_image.py](TFLite_detection_image.py), [TFLite_detection_video.py](TFLite_detection_video.py), [TFLite_detection_stream.py](TFLite_detection_stream.py) and [TFLite_detection_wecam.py](TFLite_detection_webcam.py).
 The scripts are based off the label_image.py example given in the [TensorFlow Lite examples GitHub repository](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/lite/examples/python/label_image.py).

-The following instructions show how to run the webcam, video, and image scripts.
+The following instructions show how to run the webcam, video, web stream, and image scripts.
 These instructions assume your .tflite model file and labelmap.txt file are in the “TFLite_model” folder in your \object_detection directory as per the instructions given in the [Setup TFLite Runtime Environment](#step-2-setup-tflite-runtime-environment-on-your-device) guide.

 If you’d like try using the sample TFLite object detection model provided by Google, simply download it [here](https://storage.googleapis.com/download.tensorflow.org/models/tflite/coco_ssd_mobilenet_v1_1.0_quant_2018_06_29.zip) and unzip it into the \object_detection folder.
 Then, use `--modeldir=coco_ssd_mobilenet_v1_1.0_quant_2018_06_29` rather than `--modeldir=TFLite_model` when running the script.